aredn/documentation/arednGettingStarted/node_admin.rst

 Ethernet Ports and Xlinks
 -------------------------

 If you have a supported multiport device, then you will see an *Ethernet Ports and Xlinks* section.
 This provides a way for you to configure the ports on your multiport node.
-For more information on the AREDN |trade| VLANs being used, refer to the *VLAN* description in the **Network Settings** section above.
+For more information on the AREDN® VLANs being used, refer to the *VLAN* description in the **Network Settings** section above.
 Context-sensitive help is available by clicking the ``Help`` button.

 .. image:: _images/admin-ports-xlinks.png